Rigidity of superdense coding: Introduction

+\end{restatable} Put another way, it cannot be that both \Cref{conj:robust-rigidity} is true and also the random superdense protocol has error vanishing so quickly such that $\delta_2(\beps)$ is smaller than $(2d)^{-2}$, on average.
+Due to the concentration of measure phenomenon for Haar-random states and unitary operators (as expressed by, e.g., the L\'{e}vy-like property in \Cref{thm-Haar-concentration}), it is plausible \emph{a priori\/} that the average error $\beps$, and therefore also~$\delta_2(\beps)$, scale as $\order(d^{-2})$.
+Thus, the random superdense protocol is potentially a counterexample to \Cref{conj:robust-rigidity}.

 We show that this probabilistic construction does \emph{not\/} yield a good superdense coding protocol: with overwhelmingly high probability over the choice of random unitary operators $(U_i)$, the protocol has a nonzero probability of error that is independent of $d$.
-Thus, the random protocol construction is not a counterexample to \Cref{conj:robust-rigidity}.
+Thus, \Cref{conj:robust-rigidity} is not ruled out by the random protocol construction.

 \begin{restatable}[Performance of a random superdense coding protocol]{theorem}{random-protocol} The random superdense coding protocol~$\bPi_d$ specified by~$( \mes_d, (\bU_i))$ where~$\bU_i \in \unitary( \complex^d)$ are Haar-random unitary operators has error at least~$1 - \tfrac{8}{3\pi} \approx 0.15$ as~$d \to \infty$, with high probability over the choice of $(\bU_i)$. \end{restatable}